salamander2/RaspberryPi/README.md

 ```

 * `eth0` is the ethernet (cable) adapter.  `wlan0` is the WiFi adapter.
 * If you want a static IP address (for your home network), change the wlan0 settings to something like the following.
 You'll have to make changes appropriate for your home network.
-NOTE: these instructions may also need to be updated to use the wpa_supplicant.conf file.
+* NOTE: these instructions may also need to be updated to use the wpa_supplicant.conf file (the file below is the /etc/network/interfaces file)
 ```
 iface wlan0 inet static
     address 192.168.1.33